 The Kent Youth Singers are led by conductor Ciara Considine, an excellent musician with vast experience of choral singing and working with young people.
 The Youth Singers also work with vocal specialists and guest conductors of international repute which have included Mark De-Lisser from the ACM Gospel Choir.

 Three residential courses are held throughout the year at winter, spring and summer holiday periods.
 These courses provide an invaluable setting for focused vocal rehearsal and study but also provide a creative social environment where singers can meet like-minded people and take part in peer directed musical activities.

 How much does it cost?

-£25 per day for non-residential courses and £50 per day for residential courses.
+£53 per day on a 4-day residential course.
 To find out if you are eligible to apply for a bursary, please visit our Financial Assistance page.